You Make the Whole World Cry: Critical reception

-Upon its release as a single, Music & Media noted the song's "rumbling drums" and felt it track "shows [Tikaram's] move into Walker Brothers territory".
-Peter Kinghorn of the Newcastle Evening Chronicle commented that the song shows "her huskily moody voice at its expressive best".
+Upon its release as a single, Music & Media noted the song's "rumbling drums" and felt the track "shows [Tikaram's] move into Walker Brothers territory".
+Peter Kinghorn of the Newcastle Evening Chronicle considered it to show Tikaram's "huskily moody voice at its expressive best".
 Jim Lawn of the Lennox Herald stated, "A plaintive cry with a slow burning build-up which combine brilliantly to suggest a massive hit!"
+Cool FM presenter John Kearns, writing for the News Letter, was mixed in his review, remarking, "Sure, all the right bits are in the right places and the production is excellent, but, if only she would put even a hint of a smile into a song, she could appeal to a much wider audience.
+Then again, maybe she has no desire to be 'commercial'."

 David Stubbs of Melody Maker was critical of the song, writing, "This time, she's produced herself, embellishing her exercise-book poetry with a Phil Spector production that bursts in like the cavalry when her larynx seems just about to give out.
 I predict small things for this one."
-Penny Kiley of Liverpool Echo describing it as "over-produced" and added, "It is hard to pick out a song or tune, and Tanita's voice, sometimes so effective, just seems to be droning on this."
-Patrick O'Flynn of the Hull Daily Mail gave a two star rating and described it as "uninspiring".
+Penny Kiley of Liverpool Echo described it as "over-produced" and added, "It is hard to pick out a song or tune, and Tanita's voice, sometimes so effective, just seems to be droning on this."
+Patrick O'Flynn of the Hull Daily Mail gave a two star rating and called it "uninspiring".
 He commented, "Released with two new acoustic tracks on the B-side, 'You Make the Whole World Cry' disappoints principally because Ms Tikaram seems to believe she can sustain a career simply by looking and sounding depressed."
+Graeme Anderson of the Sunderland Echo remarked that Tikaram is "still miserable" and "this dirge doesn't do justice to her wonderful voice".

 In a review of Eleven Kinds of Loneliness, David Quantick of NME noted it "builds up in a weird sort of Leonard Cohen-meets-the-Eurythmics manner".
 Adam Sweeting of The Guardian felt "both tune and lyrics are buried under thundering timpani".
 Len Righi of The Morning Call described the "edgy, falling-in-love song" as "Spectoresque in the best sense".